MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-landing-page.md

 ---
 title: Get started with Microsoft Teams
-description: Use this prescriptive guidance to help you roll out your first couple of teams so you can start using Microsoft Teams chat, teams & Channels, and meetings.
+description: Use this prescriptive guidance to help you roll out your first couple of teams so you can start using Microsoft Teams chat, teams, channels, and meetings.
 layout: LandingPage
 ms.topic: landing-page
 author: LolaJacobsen